- Africa for AFS Afriholics!

 Please check back for updates.

-It is your responsibility to read our important emails and updated notes to these Trip Tips.
+It is your responsibility to read our important emails and updated notes here.
 Let us sweat the small stuff as we strive to make your trip worry-free.
 This may well be the best time to go and fully enjoy your vacation!
+Bookmark this page to conveniently find your way back.

 Trip Tips are designed to answer trip-related questions.
 It’s your responsibility to read this information.
 Updates and addendums will be posted here.
 Check back from time to time.